 Welcome to the BatON Research Group

-Focus: Manifold Learning 4 learners studying together Weekly study sessions Next Session: Loading…
+Phase 1: Manifold Learning (completed) 4 learners studying together Phase 2: Singular Learning Theory (in progress) Next Session: Loading…

 Who We Are